Best Overall: Lazrus Golf Irons

-You can use an iron in three different situations on the course.
+You can use golf irons in three different situations on the course.

 The first use is off the tee box.
-When the fairway is short or narrow, an iron can keep the ball sitting nicely for a second shot, although it may be a longer approach attempt.
+An iron can keep the ball sitting nicely for a second shot when the fairway is short or narrow, although it may be a longer approach attempt.

 A second use for an iron is on the approach shot from the fairway.
 The most common use of the iron is this scenario.
 Golfers use a set of irons from inside a distance of 200 yards as they provide better accuracy.

-Finally, the third way to use an iron is through chipping as the shallow loft angle helps provide shallow arc and forward roll that offers distance control.
+Finally, the third way to use an iron is through chipping, as the shallow loft angle helps provide a shallow arc and forward roll that offers distance control.